 The house was built around 1836 for Robert Pitcairn, one of the first lawyers admitted to the Supreme Court in the Van Diemen’s Land colony and a leading campaigner against the transportation of convicts from Britain.

 Bookings essential.
 This tour is only suitable for age 16 and over (maximum 10 per tour).
-Please list any dietary restrictions during the booking process.

 National Trust members will need to show their membership cards on entry.